Alert! There’s a new tool to assist you in completing the forms required for this program. Learn more and give it a try!

 Why pay for help with your federal student loans when your loan servicer will help you for FREE?
 Contact your servicer to apply for income-driven repayment plans, student loan forgiveness, and more.
 Learn more about loan servicers.

 Send the completed form, with your employer’s certification, to FedLoan Servicing, the U.S. Department of Education’s federal loan servicer for the PSLF Program.
-You may mail the application to this address:
+You may mail the form to this address:

 U.S. Department of Education

 You may also fax your PSLF application or Employment Certification Form to 717-720-1628.

 If FedLoan Servicing is already your servicer, you may upload your PSLF application or Employment Certification Form on their website.

 You may still be eligible for loan forgiveness if your PSLF application is denied because some or all of your payments were not made under a qualifying repayment plan for PSLF.
 Learn more about this temporary loan forgiveness opportunity.

 If you have more questions, review the PSLF Questions and Answers page.